aig-upf/temporal-planning/README.md

 ## <a name="references"></a>References

 * <a name="ref-tmp-planning-icaps15">Jiménez, S., Jonsson, A., and Palacios, H. (2015).</a> [_Temporal Planning With Required Concurrency Using Classical Planning_](http://www.dtic.upf.edu/~jonsson/icaps15.pdf).
 Proceedings of the 25th International Conference on Automated Planning and Scheduling.

+* <a name="ref-tmp-planning-coplas18">Furelos-Blanco, D., Jonsson, A., Palacios, H., and Jiménez, S. (2018).</a> [_Forward-Search Temporal Planning with Simultaneous Events_](http://www.dtic.upf.edu/~jonsson/coplas18.pdf).
+Proceedings of the 13th Workshop on Constraint Satisfaction Techniques for Planning and Scheduling (COPLAS) at the International Conference on Automated Planning and Scheduling (ICAPS-18).

 * <a name="ref-val">Howey, R., Long, D., and Fox, M. (2004).</a> [_VAL: Automatic plan validation, continuous effects and mixed initiative planning using PDDL_](http://ieeexplore.ieee.org/document/1374201/).
 In Tools with Artificial Intelligence, 2004.
 ICTAI 2004.
 16th IEEE International Conference on (pp. 294-301).
 IEEE.